The RFC publication process includes the stages described below. See the process flowchart here.

 See the AUTH48 FAQ for more information.

 When an RFC is published, an announcement is sent to ietf-announce and rfc-dist mailing lists.
-The canonical URI is of the form: http://www.rfc-editor.org/rfc/rfcXXXX.txt.
+The URL for the info page of an RFC is of the form: https://www.rfc-editor.org/info/rfcXXXX.
 The most recently published RFCs are listed here.